 Q: Do students do some of the group projects, such as debates, which are listed in some of the Tapestry of Grace Year Plans?
 A: For discussion classes, teachers usually only cover the discussion scripts for each week-plan.
 While we do some debating in our classes as outlined in discussion scripts, we do not assign the larger group projects.

 Q: What kinds of things do the teachers do to keep classes interesting?
 A: We use polls, debating, the whiteboard, PowerPoint presentations, short video clips, breakout rooms, etc. in class to promote creativity and participation.
 We also play games, such as a variant of Jeopardy or Trivial Pursuit.
 The software used in online classes allows for both variety and interaction between teachers and students.

 Q: Are the classes recorded for those who have an occasional absence?
 A: Yes, we record classes for students to watch when they are absent.

 Q: Will you require students to turn in answers for Accountability and Thinking Questions each week?
-If so, will you grade them?
-A: No, students do not turn in Accountability and Thinking Questions.
+A: No, students do not turn in Accountability and Thinking Questions each week.

 Q: How does Lucerna Academy handle Global Tapestry of Grace Updates?
 A: Tapestry of Grace "Global Updates" primarily include updated pages from the Book Updates Charts.
 Lucerna uses the Global Updates for the following school year.
 For instance, if the Global Updates are released in January 2020, Lucerna will use them for books, assignments, etc. for the 2020 – 2021 school year.